Underarm bowling incident of 1981: Events leading up to the delivery

-This was the era where umpires for international matches were provided by the host nation.
-The two umpires for this match were Donald Weser and Peter Cronin of Australia.
+Lillee had bowled the penultimate over to complete his allocated 10 overs with his final involvement being the dismissal of John Parker, caught inside the circle by Trevor.
+Commentator Richie Benaud's post-game commentary accused Greg Chappell of having "got his sums wrong" by not having Lillee, his best bowler, take the final over.
+Graeme Beard was the other bowler involved in the mix-up, closing out his allocated 10 in the 43rd and 45th overs after a players meeting involving Greg Chappell, Lillee, Kim Hughes and Rod Marsh was unable to count the overs out correctly using hand calculations.

-Trevor Chappell bowled the final over, with New Zealand requiring 15 to win.
-Commentator Richie Benaud said that Greg Chappell "got his sums wrong", as instead of Dennis Lillee being able to bowl the last over, he was forced to use his brother Trevor, a considerably less-talented bowler, as Lillee had reached his allocated over amount.
-Bruce Edgar, who was on 102 not out, was stuck at the non-striker's end the entire over; his innings has been called "the most overlooked century of all time".
+Trevor then bowled the final over (his 10th of the innings) with New Zealand requiring 15 to win.

+Bruce Edgar, who was on 102 not out, was stuck at the non-striker's end the entire over.
+His innings has been called "the most overlooked century of all time".

-The first five balls of the over produced a 4, wicket, 2, 2, and a wicket; this left New Zealand requiring 7 to win, or 6 to tie off the final ball.
+The first five balls of the over produced a 4, the dismissal of Hadlee via a plumb LBW, 2, 2 and Ian Smith dismissed bowled trying to heave the ball to the outfield.
+This left New Zealand requiring 7 to win, or 6 to tie off the final ball.
 In the event of a tie, under rules at the time of the game, the match would have been replayed; incidentally, this later occurred in the finals of the 1983–84 Australian Tri-Series.